google/WebFundamentals/src/content/en/updates/2015/03/push-notifications-on-the-open-web.md

 {% include "_shared/contributors/mattgaunt.html" %}

 Warning: This blog post is getting a bit old.
-If you are looking to learn more about implementing push, check out <a href="https://developers.google.com/web/fundamentals/getting-started/push-notifications/?hl=en">this getting started guide</a>.
+If you are looking to learn more about implementing push, check out our [Web Push Notifications](/web/fundamentals/engage-and-retain/push-notifications/) documentation.

 If you ask a room of developers what mobile device features are missing from the web, push notifications are always high on the list.